Chioma-I/learning-journal/README.md

 ![2D Camera](https://github.com/user-attachments/assets/b6120136-2041-4901-8877-313cf3594d28)

 ## 28/10/2025
-You need to upload Assets, Packages and ProjectSettings files from your Unity project into GitHub
+You need to upload Assets, Packages and ProjectSettings files from your Unity project into GitHub.
+Dont upload anything while Unity is open, close Unity first